1stfootforward/blog/_posts/2016-08-27-lower-back.md

 In the morning as soon as you wake or before exercising, it is important to preform Dynamic Stretches, as these warm up your muscles, gearing them up, ready for the day.

-Hold these each position for no more than 5 secs.
+Hold each position for no more than 5 seconds.

 ### Stretch 1 SIDE KNEE LIFT